Elmaron/Random-Gaming-Server/DOCUMENTATION.md

-# Documentation for Random-Gaming-Servers Discord-Bot
+# Dokumentation for Random-Gaming-Servers Discord-Bot

+## Inhalt